treguly/pico-hid/README.md

 # pico-hid
-This code will allow the Raspberry Pi Pico to be detected as an HID device and send payloads to a system when plugged in.
+This code will allow the Raspberry Pi Pico to be detected as an HID and send payloads to a system when plugged in.
+This project is intended to be educational, demonstrating how to emulate an HID and the risks of BadUSB attacks.

 # Installation Steps